 Pennsylvania State Immigration Laws: Related Resources

 If you have additional questions after reading this article, or simply want to do your own research to become a more informed citizen, click on one of the links below to get started.
 Remember, if you or someone you know is facing an immigration-related matter, always consider speaking with an immigration attorney in your area.

 Immigration question in Scranton?
 Wanting a green card in Philadelphia?
-You'll have to follow federal immigration laws first and foremost.
+You'll have to follow federal immigration laws first and foremost, but state laws may impact your situation.
 No matter where your immigration question arises in Pennsylvania, FindLaw can help you locate a skilled immigration lawyer who will be able to explain the laws and how they might apply to your situation.
-Want to know more?
-Get a free attorney match at no obligation to you.